QuantumGhost/miniflux-indexer/README.md

 If it's not `C.UTF-8`, you should convert it to `C.UTF-8` or the indexer won't work.

-Then you need to create a table named `index_info` for storing indexer related information.
+Then you need to create a table named `index_info` for storing indexer-related information.
 It's highly recommended using a separate database or schema from miniflux.

 You may create a new database using the following command: